v8/v8.dev/src/blog/wasm-tail-call.md

 ![Complex tail call in TurboFan](/_img/tail-call-complex.png)

-TurboFan handles these stack and register manipulations with the “gap resolver”, a component which takes a list of moves that should semantically be executed in parallel, and generates the appropriate sequence of moves to resolve potential interferences between the move’s sources and destinations.
+TurboFan handles these stack and register manipulations with the “gap resolver”, a component which takes a list of moves that should semantically be executed in parallel, and generates the appropriate sequence of moves to resolve potential interferences between the move's sources and destinations.
 If the conflicts are acyclic, this is just a matter of reordering the moves such that all sources are read before they are overwritten.
 For cyclic conflicts (e.g. if we swap two stack parameters), this can involve moving one of the sources to a temporary register or a temporary stack slot to break the cycle.

 Tail calls are also supported in Liftoff, our baseline compiler.
+In fact, they must be supported, or the baseline code might run out of stack space.
 However they are not optimized in this tier: Liftoff will push the parameters, return address and frame pointer to complete the frame as if this was a regular call, and then shift everything downwards to discard the caller frame:

 ![Tail calls in Liftoff](/_img/tail-call-liftoff.png)

 Before jumping to the target function, we also pop the caller FP into the FP register to restore its previous value, and to let the target function push it again in the prologue.

-This strategy doesn’t require that we analyze and resolve move conflicts, which makes compilation faster.
+This strategy doesn't require that we analyze and resolve move conflicts, which makes compilation faster.
 The generated code is slower, but will eventually [tier-up](/blog/wasm-dynamic-tiering) to TurboFan if the function is hot enough.